Jury

 Duties of a juror to report irregularities

-It is the duty of a juror to bring to the attention of the judge any irregularity that has occurred because of the conduct of fellow jurors during the course of the trial.
-This should occur immediately the juror learns of the misconduct.
+It is the duty of a juror to bring to the attention of the judge as soon as possible any irregularity that has occurred because of the conduct of fellow jurors during the course of the trial.
 The matters to be raised include:

-the fact that a juror has been discussing the matter with a person who is not a juror or making inquiries outside the jury room
+• a juror has been discussing the matter with a non-juror

 Criminal conduct by a juror during and after the trial